rcamach7/facebook-clone/README.md

 #### Pending Improvements

 - replace right tab in homepage with a component displaying friends and other users using the application.
-- add ability to request friends in app.